IVPN Review 2025: Can It Stand Against the Competition?

 IVPN general settings tab

-All-in-all, we had a good experience with IVPN once we were able to connect to a server.
-The speeds were only okay when you look at the numbers, but most servers made very little impact on our day-to-day browsing experience.
+All in all, we had a good experience with IVPN once we were able to connect to a server.
+The speeds were okay by the numbers, but most servers made very little impact on our day-to-day browsing experience.
 We regularly forgot we were still connected, which is exactly what you want from a VPN.

 Who is IVPN best for?

-• Recommended for people who prioritizes privacy above all else.
+• Recommended for people who prioritize privacy above all else.

-However, the service attempts to rectify the abilities of a VPN by debunking myths that other brands may use to sell them: myths like defending against threats and identity theft.
+IVPN's manifesto may make the team seem like renegades on a mission to protect your personal information that’s floating in cyberspace.
+But the service attempts to rectify the abilities of a VPN by debunking myths that other brands may use to sell them; myths like defending against threats and identity theft.

 Instead, IVPN clarifies what a VPN actually achieves: allows you to feel secure with a masked IP address without your activity being logged or monitored by your ISP.